ch007m/home-devices/pi4-setup.md

 - Install the LibreElec image for Kodi `LibreELEC-RPi4.arm-9.2.6.img.gz` using BalenaEtcher or Raspi PI Manager on the SD Card
 - Insert the card on the Pi4, plug the HDMI cable to a port HDMI supporting your source on the SmartTV
-- Use the TV to [setup LibreElec](https://www.linuxbabe.com/raspberry-pi/libreelec-raspberry-pi) such as network, ...
+- Use the remote control of the TV to [setup LibreElec](https://www.linuxbabe.com/raspberry-pi/libreelec-raspberry-pi) such as network, ...
 - SSH to the LibreElec VM
   ```
   ssh root@192.168.1.20